jlarusso-canvas/hipnote/README.md

 # Hipnote

-TODO: Write a gem description
+Post a notification in hipchat

 ## Installation